christopherpunt/foosball_scorekeeper/README.md

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process
-    a.
-Install python to your machine (version built with 3.12.1)
+    * Install python to your machine (version built with 3.12.1)
 2. Software dependencies
-    a. install dependencies for this project
+    * install dependencies for this project\
         pip install -r requirements.txt
 3. Latest releases
 4. API references